uche99/SymbianSDK/Home.md

 * [Import ids](https://mega.nz/#!EdRViIpR!a_b0y4lw2tufpvu6hDSahpqFXJDZ44E5kqam9AstNvA) (place in /IDA/ids/epoc6/arm/)
   - Generated from 3rd Edition Symbian S60 SDK (need N-Gage SDK for accurate generation)

+**Note:** The ids files from arteam (see "Tools") is more close to what the N-Gage used and give better results with NG executables.

 # Tools

 * [Backup of Accessroot Arteam's Symbian tools and tutorials](https://mega.nz/#!j8gQVABI!MOWKcTM61x87IIau0QdFYLeVVjpamCuiyFafR3OFSmI)